kanirudh/cpp/README.md

 6. Visitor
 7. CRTP

-### Some good techniques not so much a pattern
+### Some good techniques which are not so much a pattern

 1. Fluent
 2. ScopeGuard

 ## List of future ideas to implement and test.

-1. SharedPtr
+1. Concurrent LinkedList
 2. Concurrent Rate Limiter
 3. Task Scheduler
 4. Exponential Backoff
-5. Concurrent LinkedList

 ## Proving concurrency